-If a student is suspected of carrying an unauthorised item (for example, alcohol, cigarettes, or a laser beam pen) a member of staff should ask the student, if feasible in the presence of a second adult witness, if the student is happy to turn out his/her pockets or bag.
-Throughout, the student should, if possible, be kept under close supervision in case there is an attempt to divest himself/herself surreptitiously of any item.
-If the student refuses to cooperate, the member of staff should contact an appropriately senior member of staff who should consider if it is appropriate to try to contact the student's parents.
-As appropriate, and if the parents can be contacted, they should be encouraged to persuade the student to agree to the search taking place.
-If the matter is of major concern and the student still refuses to approve of the search, then the Police may be called in to conduct the personal search.
+If a pupil is suspected of carrying an unauthorised item (for example a laser beam pen, mobile phone etc) a member of staff should ask the pupil, if feasible in the presence of a second adult witness, if the pupil is happy to turn out his/her pockets or bag.
+Throughout, the pupil should, if possible, be kept under close supervision in case there is an attempt to divest himself/herself surreptitiously of any item.
+If the pupil refuses to cooperate, the member of staff should contact an appropriately senior member of staff who should consider if it is appropriate to try to contact the pupil's parents.
+As appropriate, and if the parents can be contacted, they should be encouraged to persuade the pupil to agree to the search taking place.
+If the matter is of major concern and the pupil still refuses to approve of the search, then the Police may be called in to conduct the personal search.